quantumomics/Beauty/README.md

 12. Beauty is correlation with you and me, please carry on.

+13. Beauty is a natural phenomenon, related to consequences of the healthy diet.

+14. Beauty is a great weekness of a beautiful women.

+15. Beauty is a great exposure of a mind, and experienced through upgradation.

 ¶ 😘 Proof(s):

 1. If I am beautifool, i have to concern myself to not lose the earnings of the respect.